xwan510/backend-laravel-test/README.md

 Properties might have sensitive info, with `{uuid}` here, it stops user iterating all properties with this API.
 But it might not be neccesary for protected API.

 The reporting API endpoint resides in `report/properties/analytics`.
 Reporting on large scale is an intensive job.
-Imaging millions of properties with hundreds of types of analytics are reported in 1 API call.
+Imaging millions of properties with hundreds of types of analytics are processed in 1 API call, it has to be fast.

 The PropertyAnalyticsReport Controller uses optimised DB query to generate the result, avoiding extensive traversing with PHP code.
+DB aggr function such as percentile_cont() and casting is used to make sure result is produced fast and accurate, this is also the reason for dropped support of SQLite/Mysql.

 Ideally, the report results should be cached in various layers for performance benifits and resource consideration.